scguaquetam/Fast-Swaps/README.md

 # Getting Started

-To get started with Join, follow these steps:
+To get started with FastSwaps, follow these steps:

-1. Login with your wallet on the Join website at [letsjoin.xyz](letsjoin.xyz)

-2. Explore the homepage to discover upcoming tech and web3 events.
-You can filter events by category, location, and format to find the ones that interest you.

-3. Click on an event to view more details such as the date, time, speakers, and description.

-4. Stay updated with event notifications through your preferred channels, such as email or push notifications on your mobile device.

-5. Engage with the Join community by participating in discussions, networking with other attendees, and sharing your experiences.

-That's it!
-You are now ready to make the most of Join and stay connected with the tech and web3 event scene.
+1. Explore the possible swaps and select your prefered one.

+2. Once your agree with the swap, write down the wallet where you're want to rececive and you're going to receive the funds.

+3. A few minutes later, you're going to receive a Push Notification it's done, check your wallet.

+That's it!.
+The best way to get into crypto.

 ## Installation